The 7 Lenses of Transformation (HTML)

 - the plan not being owned at a senior enough level

-- attempting to predict the future with too much accuracy and detail, or onerous bureaucracy which is not justified
+- potential tension between political imperatives and wider transformational priorities attempting to predict the future with too much accuracy and detail, or onerous bureaucracy which is not justified

-The Department for Work and Pensions’ (DWP) Universal Credit programme replaces six previous benefits to support people who are unemployed, need employment support or receive tax credits.
+The Department for Work and Pensions (DWP) Universal Credit programme replaces six previous benefits to support people who are unemployed, need employment support or receive tax credits.

-This led to a reset in 2013 and a rethink of the entire delivery approach to enable a more realistic prospect of successful delivery.
+This led to a reset and a rethink of the entire delivery approach to enable a more realistic prospect of successful delivery.
 Its deadline was changed from a complete roll-out within two years to a new ‘test and learn’ approach built into the plan.
-This enabled the project to be successfully rolled out, safely and securely, in incremental stages, iterating the plan and the service based on what they learned.

-Lens 4: Transformation leadership
+Lens 4: Transformation Leadership

 Delivering a transformation often means motivating into action a large network of people who are not under the direct management of the transformation leader.

 Whereas leadership of traditional projects tends to be about minimising uncertainty, transformation leadership is about creating the right amount of uncertainty to generate productive organisational distress.
 This requires a higher appetite for risk and an understanding that transformation can take a significant amount of time.
-Alongside specific programme delivery, transformation leaders need to bring together multiple interrelated disciplines, which will typically include organisation design, culture change and human resources (HR) activity.

 Why you need this

-Having strong leadership is critical to the effective delivery of transformation.
+Strong leadership is critical to the effective delivery of transformation.
 The complexity of transformation places a high demand on the leader and transformation leaders need to recognise this by employing an adaptive leadership style that sustains energy, manages uncertainty and drives a common purpose.

 How to do this